コンテンツにスキップ

 【アートと旅する01】川崎市 藤子・F・不二雄ミュージアム

-Noborito Station, on the Odakyu Line and JR Nambu Line.
-Redevelopment work on the area in front of the station will begin in 2025, transforming the area into a more convenient and attractive place.
+Noborito Station is on the Odakyu Line and JR Nambu Line.
+Urban redevelopment work in front of the station will begin in 2025, transforming the area into a more convenient and attractive place.
 This time, we visited the Kawasaki City Fujiko F. Fujio Museum.
-This is a report on a weekend trip from Noborito Station to the exciting world of manga, where both adults and children will have fun.
+This is a report on a weekend trip for parents and children that will take you from Noborito Station into the exciting world of manga, a magical experience that will delight both adults and children.

-Fujiko F. Fujio (real name: Fujimoto Hiroshi) is a manga artist who has created many works, including "Doraemon," "Perman," and "Kiteretsu Encyclopedia."
-He lived with his family in Tama Ward, Kawasaki City for 35 years and continued to draw manga for children.
-His works, filled with dreams, hopes, friendship, courage, curiosity, and kind feelings of love for people, continue to fascinate fans around the world.
+Fujiko F. Fujio (real name: Fujimoto Hiroshi) is a manga artist who created many works, including "Doraemon," "Perman," and "Kiteretsu Encyclopedia."
+He lived with his family in Tama Ward, Kawasaki City, for 35 years, and continued to draw manga for children.
+His works, filled with dreams, hopes, friendship, courage, curiosity, and kind feelings of love for others, continue to captivate fans around the world.

-The Kawasaki City Fujiko F. Fujio Museum was started in 1999 when Fujimoto Masako, his wife, conveyed her intention to make his original drawings public to Kawasaki City.
-The museum has a valuable collection of about 50,000 pieces, and since its opening on September 3, 2011, it has become a popular spot with a total of over 5 million visitors.
+Plans for the Kawasaki City Fujiko F. Fujio Museum began in 1999 when Fujimoto's wife, Masako Fujimoto, conveyed her intention to make his original drawings public to Kawasaki City.
+The museum has a valuable collection of approximately 50,000 pieces, and has become a popular spot with over 5 million visitors since its opening on September 3, 2011.

 Take the direct shuttle bus to the museum